WCRO: History

-Sports on WCRO
+Sports programming

 WCRO is also known for broadcasting a variety of sports including Pittsburgh Penguins Hockey, Pittsburgh Pirates Baseball, Pitt Panthers Football and sports from the Greater Johnstown School District, including football and select basketball games.

 Christmas music

-Since Lightner Communications took over as operator, WCRO has run a Christmas Music format from the Monday before Thanksgiving until New Year's Day, like sister stations WTRN and WKFO.
+Since Lightner Communications took over as operator, WCRO has run a Christmas music format from the Monday before Thanksgiving until New Year's Day, like sister stations WTRN and WKFO.
 The station formerly competed with WOWQ for the holiday audience in the Johnstown area.
 However, when WOWQ switched its format to a simulcast of WOWY, out of State College, they did not continue the all Christmas format during the holiday season.
 As a result, WCRO is the only station in the Johnstown market that switches to an all Christmas format during the holiday season.